In each blank, try to type in the

 blank will turn green.

 If your not sure what answer should be entered, press the space bar and the next missing letter will be displayed.
 When you are all done, you should look back over all your answers and review the ones in red.
 These ones in red are the ones which you needed help on.
-Term: What are purpose of signs?Definition: they reflect the function of 3 body processes necessary for life
+Term: What are purpose of vital ?Definition: they reflect the function of 3 body necessary for life

 Body temp